You’ve probably heard of the Buddha. You’ve probably heard of Jesus. But have you heard of Peace Pilgrim?

 Peace Pilgrim lived her life in service of peace at every level, from the inner peace each of us can find within, to the global peace our planet so desperately needs.
 This post has emphasized her teachings of inner peace, because that is where each of us must begin, but she was very much concerned with peace between groups, nations, and peace on Earth as a whole.

 Most efforts to solve our complex, global problems start from the largest, top-down view.
 This is, of course, necessary: we need to reduce our carbon output, remove the number of nuclear weapons, create international policies on important issues like artificial intelligence and bio-risk.
 But true, lasting, sustainable peace must begin within – within the human mind, in our own lives.
 Peace’s own inner transformation guided her for decades and impacted thousands of people during her life, if not more.
 As this blog post demonstrates, her life and teachings continue to spread and benefit others, even past her death.
 If this depth and breadth of benefit can reverberate throughout the universe as a result of the dedication of just one person, what might come if many of us take up the path of inner peace?
 May our lives answer this prayer.

 More From Peace

 If you were inspired by any of the teachings I’ve summarized here, I can’t recommend her book highly enough (also available in audiobook form here).
 You can also find more videos of her teaching here.
-Finally, at the Monastic Academy, we did a series of talks about her teachings several years ago, over the course of a year.
+The Monastic Academy also did a series of talks about her teachings several years ago, over the course of a year.
 Finally, I am collecting an ongoing thread of other quotes and pieces of information about Peace Pilgrim that inspire me.

 Thank you to my teacher, Soryu Forall, for introducing me to Peace Pilgrim.
 Thank you to Noah Seltzer for editing this post.